lcalca1/exercises/README.md

 # exercises

-* Exercises for some site:
+* Exercises for some sites:
     * [leetcode](http://leetcode.com/)
 * Or my own exercises